haytastan/qgis-plugincreator-plugin/README.md

 	* Version number: The version of the plugin.

 	* Minimum QGIS version: The minimum QGIS version needed to run the plugin.
-Notice that the template includes QGIS3-compatible code, so the minimum version has to be greater or equal to 3.0.

 	* Author: The author of the plugin.